eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - **Build**: Manually request an application build for this project.
 If the project has auto build enabled, this command should not be necessary because builds are triggered automatically with a code change.
 This command is also available in the project overview page.
 This command is equivalent to clicking the **Build** button in the Codewind **Overview** page.

-- **Toggle auto build**: Enable or disable auto build for the project.
+- **Auto build**: Enable or disable auto build for the project.
 This command is also available in the project overview.

+- **Auto inject metrics**: Enable or disable the injection of app metrics for your project.
+This option is disabled by default.
+Enable this option to add Appmetrics Prometheus code to your project at build time.

 - **Enable or disable project**: Enable or disable the project.
 This command is also available in the project overview.